Tort Civil Litigation Lawyer

 It is your right to receive reparation for being unable to undertake your day to day household duties or lawn work in the days that have passed as for the remainder of your days, as an acceptable figure to employ staff to do this work should your trauma disallow you from performing these duties yourself.
 Subsequently, concerning medical care, it is your right to receive reparation for full medical assistance you will require for the rest of your life due to the trauma you have suffered.
 As a client, if you’re severely hurt, your given the absolute legal right to seek legal action against the opposing individual that is responsible for your ongoing hardships and the daily trauma you have been enduring.
 Out of pocket expenses: this compensates you for money you have already spent due to the accident or your injuries such as parking expenses to see your doctor, physiotherapy costs, pain medication, etc. Loss of employment or business income: this is income you’ve lost or will lose because of the accident or your injuries.
 You are also entitled to all future income loss, or an amount to account for the real and substantial possibility of losses to your ability to earn income in the future or be competitive in an open job market.
 Housekeeping losses: you are entitled to compensation for your inability to do your housekeeping chores in the past and for the remainder of your life, including a reasonable amount to hire people to do these chores for you if your injuries prevent you from doing them.
 You are entitled to compensation for all medical care you will need for the remainder of your life as a result of your injuries.
 Economic Losses: Recovery of lost income and loss of earning ability is limited to 70 per cent of your gross income loss, beginning 7 days after the accident until trial.
 After the trial date, recovery will be based on 100 per cent of your gross income loss and loss of earning capacity.
 Amounts received in the form of accident benefits from other sources, such as workplace disability plans, will be subtracted from any such awards or settlements.
 The defendant’s insurance company has the right to information about your insurer and claim for accident benefits, and your medical treatment as a result of the accident.
 You may also be required to undergo an examination by the defendant’s health professional.
 A failure to comply with these procedural and disclosure steps may result in a cost penalty against you.

-In motor vehicle accident cases, the right to recover compensation is limited unless a “threshold” impairment is reached.
-This “threshold” applies to general damages.
-If you are seriously injured, you have the right to sue the person who was at-fault in the accident for pain and suffering.
 Compensation you may receive for pain and suffering is subject to around $37,000.00 deductible.
 It is very important to remember that any court action must be started within 2 years from the date of the accident.
 However, this is subject to a discovery rule.
 To be able to sue for pain and suffering and health-care expenses, the injury must result in death, permanent serious disfigurement, or permanent serious impairment of an important physical, mental or psychological function.
 In addition, family members may sue for the loss of companionship, care and guidance they have suffered as a result of injuries to you under the Family Law Act.
 These claims are subject to around $18,000.00 deductible.
 However, the deductible will not apply to Family Law Act claims for fatal occurrences.
 Ontario has a “loser pays” system, meaning that the loser pays a part of the winner’s legal costs.
 If you settle your case or are successful at trial, then you have won your case.

 Who Should You Sue?